gsalinaslopez/MagRSS/README.md

 ![Sensors output](docs/assets/tmi_plot.PNG)

-The log from the sensors should provide a distinction between either of both lanes and should be suitable for labeling the entries and training a ML model.
+The log from the sensors should provide a distinction between either lane and should be suitable for labeling the entries and training a ML model.

 ## Usage Flow